 These are all other cryptocurrencies that aren’t Bitcoin.
-Following on from its success, altcoins were developed to improve on Bitcoin’s perceived failures and act as alternatives.
+Following its success, altcoins were developed to improve on Bitcoin’s perceived failures and act as alternatives.

 All-Time High (ATH)

 The highest price a particular currency has reached.

 In cryptocurrency terminology, arbitrage is when traders take advantage of price differences between different exchanges.
 Even modest differences can reap the rewards.

 A crypto market that either stagnates or trends downward.

 The first decentralised cryptocurrency allows for peer-to-peer financial transactions based on blockchain technology.

 A grouping of transactions all confirmed (verified) and put together before being tagged onto a blockchain.

 A distributed and digitalised public ledger.
 This is where most cryptocurrencies’ transactions and balances are recorded as sequentialised blocks of verified transactions protected by cryptographical hashes.
 These transactions are immutable.